emunicio/emunicio.github.io/_pages/cv.md

 Short Bio
 ======
-Esteban Municio (Madrid) is a postdoctoral researcher at imec - University of Antwerp, in the Faculty of Applied Engineering.
-He received a B.Sc+M.Sc degree of Telecommunication Engineering from the Madrid Polytechnic University (UPM) in 2013 and a M.Sc degree in Networks and Computer Systems from the King Juan Carlos University (URJC) in 2014.
-He obtained his PhD in Computer Science in the University of Antwerp in 2020.
-He was and is involved in several European research projects such as TUCAN3G, FlexNet, ProTego, InterConnect, Vital-5G and DAEMON.
-His main research interests are: traffic engineering, SDN, end-to-end network slicing, TSN, programmable wireless networks and ultra-reliable Industrial IoT.
-He is also interested in heterogeneous backhaul networks, smart cities deployments, community networks and connectivity provision in rural environments.
+Esteban Municio (Madrid) received his Ph.D. degree from the University of Antwerp in 2020.
+He then joined imec, Belgium, as postdoctoral researcher.
+Since January 2022, he has been with i2CAT, where currently he is a research scientist in the AI-driven Systems group.
+His research interests are in the field of programmable open networks, Time-Sensitive Networking and ultra-reliable Industrial IoT.

-**Keywords**: end-to-end programmable networks, Industrial IoT, network orchestration, Wi-Fi, 4G/5G, TSN, SDN, network slicing, testbed experimentation, ICT4D
+**Keywords**: O-RAN, end-to-end programmable networks, Industrial IoT, network orchestration, Wi-Fi, 4G/5G, TSN, SDN, network slicing, testbed experimentation, ICT4D

 You can find my academic CV [here](https://github.com/emunicio/emunicio.github.io/blob/master/files/Esteban_Municio_resume_Aug2021.pdf)